 Your life insurance may have a new purpose to serve

-You may have purchased a life insurance policy years ago when you wanted to protect your family from financial hardship in the unlikely case of untimely circumstances.
+You may have purchased a life insurance policy years ago when you wanted to protect your family from financial hardship in case of your untimely passing.
 Now that your children are grown and independent, your mortgage is paid off, and you have accumulated sufficient assets in your estate to pass on to your family, you may no longer need your life insurance policy for its financial protection.

 If this is your situation, consider making a gift of your life insurance policy to Skidmore College.
-The value of your policy can provide generous support to our mission at no out-of-pocket cost to you.
+The value of your policy can provide generous support to our mission without affecting your cash flow.

 Give a paid-up life insurance policy

 A paid-up life insurance policy is a policy that will stay in force without any additional premium payments.
 A paid-up life insurance policy is a valuable asset and makes an excellent gift.

 When you give your paid-up insurance policy to us, we will either cash in the policy immediately and use the proceeds, or maintain the policy until maturity and receive the death benefit of the policy.

 Because this kind of gift is irrevocable, you will receive an income tax charitable deduction for the value of your gift at the time you transfer your policy to us, providing tax savings if you itemize.
 You will also remove your insurance from your estate, potentially saving estate taxes, as well.